cobwebch/externalimport_tut/Documentation/EmployeesImport/Employees/Index.rst

 The employees (and their holidays)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The list of employees will be stored in the fe\_users table, which must be extended to add the necessary fields:
+The list of employees will be stored in the :code:`fe_users` table, which must be extended to add the necessary fields:

 .. code-block:: sql